ggez/ggez/README.md

 The current version is 0.9.0.

-More specifically, ggez is a lightweight cross-platform game framework for making 2D games with minimum friction.
+More specifically, ggez is a lightweight cross-platform game framework for making 2D and 3D games with minimum friction.
 It aims to implement an API based on (a Rustified version of) the [LÖVE](https://love2d.org/) game framework.
-This means it contains basic and portable 2D drawing, sound, resource loading and event handling, but finer details and performance characteristics may be different than LÖVE.
+This means it contains basic and portable 2D drawing(in addition 3D which love doesn't have an API for), sound, resource loading and event handling, but finer details and performance characteristics may be different than LÖVE.

 ggez is not meant to be everything to everyone, but rather a good